ziyad-tarek1/Docker_The_Hard_Way/challeng_python_monitoring_app/README.md

-# Challenge try do it yourseldf! 🚀🔥
+# Challenge try do it yourself! 🚀🔥
 ## Python Monitoring App (Dockerized)

 This is a **Linux Host Monitoring** application that provides **real-time monitoring** of CPU, Memory, and Disk Usage.